top of page

 Application period timeline:

-• Monday 5 January - Round 2 invitations and instructions start to be sent
+• Monday 20 April - Round 2 invitations and instructions sent

-• Thursday 15 January - Round 2 submissions due
+• Sunday 3 May - Round 2 submissions due (2 weeks later)

 Want to be the first to know about policy events and opportunities?Sign up for our newsletter and stay in the loop!